felixgro/framez/README.md

 ### Development Server

-For development, you need to have a local WordPress installation running.
+For development, you need to have a WordPress installation hosted locally.

 > [!TIP]
 > You can use tools like [Local by Flywheel](https://localwp.com/), [Laragon](https://laragon.org) or [DevKinsta](https://kinsta.com/devkinsta/) to set up a local WordPress environment.